 4. Loan(s) to property value percentage?
 The proposed loan amount and any existing loan/mortgage on the property does not exceed 50% of the property value.
 1 The proposed loan amount and any existing loan/mortgage on the property is between 51% and 70% of the property value.
 3 The proposed loan amount and any existing loan/mortgage on the property is between 71% and 80% of the property value.
 5 The proposed loan amount and any existing loan/mortgage on the property is between 81% and 90% of the property value.
-10 the property is between 51% and 50% of the property value.
-The proposed loan amount and any existing loan/mortgage on the property exceeds 91% if the property value.
+10 The proposed loan amount and any existing loan/mortgage on the property exceeds 91% if the property value.
 50 5.
-Proposed term of loan Up to 24 months 1 Up to 36 months 3 6.
-Application From Individual(s) 1 Existing Company 3 New Company/Special Purpose Vehicle 5 7.
-Existing Mortgage/Charges All loans are secured as a first charge on the properties identified as security of loan.
-40 1 st Charge in favour of Kent County Council 10 8.
-Provision of references All applicants are requested to provide, where possible, evidence of two similar types of schemes to that proposed in the current application having been successfully completed.
-Satisfactory references supplied No references available 1== Total Points /50
+Proposed term of loan

+Up to 24 months 1

+Up to 36 months 3

+6. Application From

+Individual(s) 1

+Existing Company 3

+New Company/Special Purpose Vehicle 5

+The transfer of the transfer o

+7. Existing Mortgage/Charges

+All loans are secured as a first charge on the properties identified as

+security of loan.

+1 st Charge in favour of Kent County Council 10

+8. Provision of references

+All applicants are requested to provide, where possible, evidence of

+two similar types of schemes to that proposed in the current

+application having been successfully completed.

+Satisfactory references supplied 0

+No references available

+Total Points /50